Resonant modal approximation of time-domain elastic scattering from nano-bubbles in elastic materials: Introduction

 \subsection{Background and motivation}

+In this paper, we aim at quantitatively understanding the elastic wave propagation in a bubbly elastic medium.
+Consider an air bubble with damping of nanoscale.
+For an outgoing elastic point source, its impingement on the air bubble generates the scattering phenomenon.
+It can be mathematical viewed as a time-dependent interaction problem in three-dimensional space between an elastic wave and an acoustic wave.
+The elastic and acoustic fields are coupled together via the transmission conditions across the boundary.
+This leads to a coupled PDE system.
+The purpose of this paper is to establish a resonance-type expansion for the low-frequency part of the scattered field for bubble-elastic structures in the time domain.

-This paper aims at quantitatively understanding the elastic wave propagation in bubbly elastic medium.
-It is known that a small volume fraction of air bubbles in a soft elastic medium (namely, the shear modulus is small) can have a significant influence on the effective propagation of the elastic wave in the medium due to a certain resonance phenomenon \cite{calvo2012low,leroy2015superabsorption}.
-It is mainly caused by the sharp contrast of the density between the air bubble and the elastic medium.
-This kind of low frequency resonance in which the wavelength is much larger than the size of the bubble is known as the Minnaert resonance \cite{xvi1933musical}.
-In fact, Minnaert resonance was first discovered for acoustic wave propagation in liquids with air bubbles \cite{commander1989linear,hwang2000low}.
+Concerning the resonance of the bubbly elastic medium, we have to refer to the Minnaert resonance, which is a widely known acoustic phenomenon.
+The Minnaert resonance is a kind of low-frequency resonance in which the wavelength is much larger than the size of the bubble; see \cite{xvi1933musical}.
+It was first discovered for acoustic wave propagation in liquids with air bubbles \cite{commander1989linear,hwang2000low}.
+The exceptional acoustic properties can be used to design new materials.
+Nevertheless, as mentioned in \cite{leroy2009design}, since the bubbles are unstable in the liquid, it is difficult to control.
+In order to overcome this difficulty, soft elastic materials (namely, the shear modulus is small) will substitute for liquids.
+In fact, a small volume fraction of air bubbles in a soft elastic medium can have a significant influence on the effective propagation of the elastic wave in the medium due to a certain resonance phenomenon \cite{calvo2012low,leroy2015superabsorption}.
 Recently, several mathematical theories have been derived and effectively used in understanding the Minnaert resonances of bubbles.
-The authors in \cite{Ammari2018Minnaert,Li2022Minnaert} provided a rigorous and systematic mathematical study of the Minnaert resonance in the case of a single bubble immersed in liquids and soft elastic materials, respectively.
-One significant application of the Minnaert resonances and bubbly material structures is that they can be used to effectively realize a variety of metamaterials with exotic material properties via the theory of composite materials; see e.g. \cite{AZ,Li2022Minnaert} and the references cited therein for more related background discussions.
+Due to the sharp contrast of the density between the air bubble and the liquid or elastic medium, the authors in \cite{Ammari2018Minnaert,Li2022Minnaert} provided a rigorous and systematic mathematical study of the Minnaert resonance in the case of a single bubble immersed in liquids and soft elastic materials, respectively.
+Moreover, one significant application of the Minnaert resonance and bubbly material structures is that they can be used to effectively realize a variety of metamaterials with exotic material properties via the theory of composite materials; see e.g. \cite{AZ,Li2022Minnaert} and the references cited therein for more related background discussions.